bradbell/xrst/test_rst/toml_file.rst

 The value corresponding to this key is a list of latex macros.
 If :ref:`run_xrst@target` is html, these macros get included at the top of every page using the sphinx ``:math`` role.
-Otherwise *target* is 'pdf' and these macros get included once at the beginning of the corresponding latex document.
+Otherwise *target* is 'tex' and these macros get included once at the beginning of the corresponding latex document.
 It either case they can be used by every page in the documentation.